mixmastamyk/console/docs/why.rst

 - Not up to date with capability support, i.e. lags the real world:

+    - Tons of obsolete capabilities *are* supported, crowding the docs

     - "True color," lagged for almost a decade (though now has some support)

-    - Extended xterm capabilities not fully supported
+    - Extended xterm capabilities not supported

     - Many terminals claim xterm support but aren't completely compatible

-    - Tons of obsolete capabilities are supported, crowding the docs

     - New or experimental capabilities are *not* supported, eg: